RileyCC56/kickstarter-analysis/README.md

 ## Overview:

   The Kickstarter Campaign is a data series that collected a vast range of measurables within an array of categories that helped Louise visually compare outcomes based on campaign launch dates as well as outcomes based on funding goals per project.
-The visual analysis provided to Louise will then determine a timeline and a number of means needed to get the full benefit in order for her own play to become successful.
+The visual analysis provided to Louise will then determine a timeline and a reccommended number of means to get the full benefit in order for her own play to become successful.

 ## Analysis and Challenges: